NeuroML/Documentation/source/Userdocs/SingleCompartmentHHExample.md

 ## Declaring the model in NeuroML

 Similar to previous examples, we will first declare the model, visualise it, and then simulate it.
-The HH neuron model is more complex that the Izhikevich neuron model we have seen so far.
+The HH neuron model is more complex than the {ref}`Izhikevich neuron model <userdocs:getting_started:single_example>` we have seen so far.
 For example, it includes voltage-gated ion channels.
 We will first implement these ion channels in NeuroML, then add them to a cell.
 We will then create a network of one cell which will will stimulate with external input to record the membrane potential.